 A preview of your camera footage should appear on the left of your video workspace.
+You can use the webcam on your computer or select an external camera if you’ve got one.
 Make sure you are recording in a well-lit environment so viewers can clearly see your face.

 When you’re ready to go, click the red record button below the preview.
 A countdown from 3 will commence and then your recording will begin!